Ghazi-Khan/JavaMicroservices-Training/README.md

 For example, if you would like to work on `Annotation` module.

 ##### Please gothrough the example
-    1. Create a new package as follows, if already doesn't exist com.infy.<packagename> (e.g. com.infy.annotation)
+    1. Create a new package as follows, com.infy.<packagename> (e.g. com.infy.annotation)

     2. Inside the package create 3 files as follows, if already don't exist